jklinck/gigPay/README.md

-Program for calculating UberX pay per ride for drivers in Seattle,WA.
+Program for calculating gig ride and gig delivery pay per ride for drivers in Seattle,WA.